openharmony/docs/en/application-dev/application-models/thread-model-stage.md

 # Thread Model Overview (Stage Model)

-For an OpenHarmony application, each process has a main thread to provide the following functionalities:
+For an application, each process has a main thread to provide the following functionalities:

 - Draw the UI.
 - Manage the ArkTS engine instance of the main thread so that multiple UIAbility components can run on it.